How Much Does it Cost to Advertise on Bing?

 How do Bing ads work?

-Bing ads is similar in both ad structure and purpose to Google AdWords.
-Like AdWords, Bing ads are auction-based and rely on keywords.
+Microsoft Advertising, formerly called Bing Ads, is similar in both ad structure and purpose to Google Ads, previously called Google AdWords.
+Like Google ads, Bing ads are auction-based and rely on keywords.

 If you run ads on Bing, you create bids based on specific keywords.
 If a bid is successful, your ad appears for that keyword when users search for it.
 Then, since Bing ads are based on a pay per click (PPC) model, you pay your bid amount each time a visitor clicks on an ad and is brought to your site.